xsynaptic/wordpress-gulp-starter-kit/readme.md

 ### Images

-Images are simply copied from wherever they are in `src` to the same location under `build`.
-They are, however, optimized when you run `gulp dist`.
-Warning: this operation is resource-intensive!
+Images are copied from wherever they are in `src` to the same location under `build`.
+They are only optimized when running `gulp dist` as this operation is resource-intensive.

 ### PHP